-MAJOR INITIATIVES FOR FISCAL YEAR 2018
+MAJOR INITIATIVES FOR FISCAL VEAR 2019

 Staffing and associated costs will continue to be our largest operating expenditure.
 The District has maintained strict controls over overtime.
-There has been some retirements with additional retirements expected over the next 1 to 2 years which is anticipated to require the hiring of replacement personnel.
+There have been several retirements with additional retirements expected over the next 2 years.
+This has required the hiring of eight new personnel so far in FY 19-20.